Learn from Heterophily: Heterophilous Information-enhanced Graph Neural Network: Introduction

+Although the heterophily is conventionally considered as noises in many graph-based machine learning tasks during message aggregation\cite{ACM-GCN,graphhom_gcls,graphhom_lp}, there are scenarios where a heterophilous graph structure could carry meaningful semantic information.
+For example, as an academic collaboration network shown in Figure \ref{fig:Hi_example}, scholars from different disciplines are connected by academic collaborations.
+The heterophily in this network reflects meaningful interdisciplinary collaborations, such as Bioinformatics (collaborations between Biology and Data Science) and Financial Technology (collaborations between Business and Data Science).
+In this case, a high degree of heterophily indicates a rich exchange of ideas and methodologies between different fields, fostering innovation and broadening research perspectives.
+While these heterophilous graphs contain rich semantic information, the performance of GNNs is limited by the heterophily.
+This leads to a crucial question: How can we utilize useful semantic information from the heterophily?

-In this paper, we measure the heterophilous information as neighbor distribution, which describes the probability of a node’s neighbors belonging to specific classes.
+To extract the semantic information from the heterophily, we first define the conception of heterophilous information, which describes the probability of a node’s neighbors belonging to specific classes.
 This information not only provides insight into the degree of homophily or heterophily but also enhances our understanding of the heterophilous contexts of nodes.
-We conduct both theoretical and empirical analyses to assess the impact of heterophilous information on graph learning.
+As the previous example shown in Figure \ref{fig:Hi_example}, scholars in Bioinformatics or Financial Technology share a high degree of heterophily with their neighbors.
+Although these heterophilous contexts are conventionally regarded as noise during message aggregation in GNNs, their heterophilous information can identify them as interdisciplinary collaborators in specific research areas.
+To better understand how effective the heterophilous information is in improving GNN performance, we conduct theoretical and empirical analyses to assess its impact.
 The results show that heterophilous information is effective in identifying semantically similar nodes.
 Building upon this analysis, we propose a novel method, \textbf{\model{}} (\textbf{H}eterophilous \textbf{I}nformation-enhanced \textbf{G}raph \textbf{N}eural \textbf{N}etwork), designed to incorporate heterophilous information into GNNs.
-Leveraging this heterophilous information, the \model{} demonstrates superior performance on both the homophilous and heterophilous datasets, significantly improving the homophily degree within newly constructed graph structures.
+Leveraging this heterophilous information, the \model{} demonstrates superior performance on both homophilous and heterophilous datasets, significantly improving the homophily degree within newly constructed graph structures.
 In summary, our main contributions are summarized as follows: